"Little Spoon" and Stan slithering their...

 Hike up and left from Crazyhorse wall as for the Aircon Wall, but after the wide switchback when the trail hits the wall again, turn right and go downhill 10 meters instead up uphill to Aircon.
 A small entrance is apparent, but what is not apparent is that after a 15 meter scramble you will end up in quite a large cave, open from the top down.
 Scamper and slither down this passage into the large room below.
-A headlamp is needed to climb, if not for hte approach.
+A headlamp is needed to climb, if not for the approach.
 5 minutes in all.

-Featured Route For The Secret Cave
+Featured Route For Windy Cave

 A fun experience even if the route is not a great route.
 It is long, fun, varied, and in a unique environment.
 The climb ascends a bolted line to the top, but would be very hard to follow without a headlamp on lead.
 Be mindful of a wet area to the left about 3/4 of the way up and stay right there (probable crux, 10a) all the way to the anchors.
 Bang on the "drum" 5 feet up the wall to the left of the first bolt and then head on up....[more]
 Browse More Classics in International

 A group of Climbers inside the Secret Cave scope t...